 Article Seventh of Zapata's Restated Certificate of Incorporation contains a requirement that certain transactions involving Zapata and a beneficial owner of 5% or more of the outstanding shares of Zapata's voting stock are subject to the approval of the holders of 80% of the outstanding shares of Zapata's voting stock.
 Among the transactions subject to this supermajority voting requirement are (i) a merger or consolidation with or into any other corporation and (ii) any sale or lease to Zapata or any subsidiary thereof of any assets (with certain exceptions) in exchange for voting securities of Zapata by any other corporation, person or entity, in either case if the other corporation, person or entity that is party to such transaction is the beneficial owner, directly or indirectly, of 5% or more of the outstanding shares of Zapata's voting stock.
 Malcolm I. Glazer and Houlihan's (because of its affiliation with Malcolm I. Glazer) may be deemed to be beneficial owners of more than 5% of the outstanding shares of Zapata's voting stock under this provision.
 Zapata believes that the supermajority provision does not apply to the Merger, for the reasons, among others, that insofar as the provision is applicable to mergers, its express language does not state that it is applicable to mergers of subsidiaries, and insofar as the provision applies to sales of assets, statutory mergers do not constitute sales of assets under recognized principles of Delaware law.
-Zapata expects to receive an opinion of Richards, Layton & Finger, special Delaware counsel to Zapata, to the effect that although such counsel are aware of no decision of a Delaware court that directly addresses the question and consequently the matter is not completely free from doubt, subject to the qualifications and assumptions set forth in such opinion, the Merger is not subject to the supermajority vote requirement of Article Seventh.
-If, contrary to Zapata's position, the supermajority requirement of Article Seventh of Zapata's Restated Certificate of Incorporation were held to apply to the Merger, and if the Merger were consummated without the 80% vote specified by the supermajority provision having been obtained, there would be a risk that the Merger would be held to be void.
-If, however, the Merger is consummated, Zapata does not believe that it would be likely, even assuming the supermajority provision were held to apply (which Zapata does not believe would be the case), that any relief granted would include invalidation of the Merger.
+Zapata has received an opinion of Richards, Layton & Finger, special Delaware counsel to the Zapata Special Committee and Zapata, to the effect that although such counsel are aware of no decision of a Delaware court that directly addresses the question and consequently the matter is not completely free from doubt, subject to the qualifications and assumptions set forth in such opinion, the Merger is not subject to the supermajority vote requirement of Article Seventh.
+If, contrary to Zapata's position, the supermajority requirement of Article SEVENTH of Zapata's Restated Certificate of Incorporation were held to apply to the Merger, and if the Merger were consummated without the 80% vote specified by the supermajority provision having been obtained, there would be a risk that the Merger would be held to be void.